Paths To Legal Fatherhood: Paternity And DNA Testing

 Paternity refers to a legal action to establish that a man is the father of a child.
 A paternity action may be brought to impose a child support obligation, establish a right to inheritance, secure consent for the child’s adoption, or gain or prohibit custody or placement rights.

 Establishing paternity is financially important and establishes parental rights while contributing to a child’s sense of identity.
-If you have a concern about paternity litigation, child support enforcement or parental rights in southeastern Wisconsin, turn to a paternity lawyer at Brazil & Benske, LLC, in Milwaukee.
+If you have a concern about paternity litigation, child support enforcement or parental rights in southeastern Wisconsin, turn to a paternity lawyer at Benske Family Law, in Milwaukee.
 Our family law attorneys have the resources to help establish paternity or to set the record straight when paternity has been incorrectly asserted.

 What If No Paternity DNA Testing Is Required?